William-Louis-Louisy/nextjs-craft-template/README.md

   Secure user authentication with Google OAuth.
 Users whose email matches the `ADMIN_EMAIL` environment variable are granted the ADMIN role.

 - **Tailwind CSS 4.0**
   Build and customize your UI using Tailwind's utility-first classes.
-Easily tweak your design in `tailwind.config.js`.

 - **Internationalization (i18n)**
   Effortlessly support multiple languages (default: English and French) with dynamic route segments and server-loaded translations.